 A Legal Guideline For Naming Your Business

-When deciding to set up a new business venture, it is very important to put thought and research into naming the business.
+When deciding to set up a new business venture, it is important to put thought and research into naming the business.

 The name should distinguish the business from other businesses, be search-friendly, and easily recognisable in order to avoid losing out on word-of-mouth business.

-Registration and criteria for business names
+Registration and Criteria for Business Names

 Before the Companies Act 71 of 2008 (Companies Act) and the Consumer Protection Act 68 of 2008 (CPA) came into effect, it was common practice for entrepreneurs to acquire shelf companies or close corporations with non distinctive names and to simply trade under a different name.
 This frequently led to an infringement on third party trademarks, entirely unbeknownst to those third parties, as there was no requirement to register a trade name.